rabbit949/Data-Analyst---Job-Prep/README.md

 Welcome to the **Data Analyst - Job Prep** repository! 🚀

-This repository is designed to help aspiring data analysts prepare for job roles by mastering SQL and Python for data analysis.
-It includes step-by-step tutorials, code examples, and comprehensive notes to guide you through practical use cases and foundational concepts.
+This repository is a space where I document my journey of learning SQL and Python for data analysis.
+While I’m learning and growing, I aim to share my progress, insights, and resources with others who are also preparing for data analyst roles.
+Together, we can learn, practice, and master the essential skills needed to succeed in the field of data analysis.

 ---